 - One Resume and Cover Letter

-- One letter of reference from current or most recent principal/supervisor
+- One letter of reference from current or most recent principal/supervisor or master teacher

 (on letterhead, signed & dated within one year)